-Developing a marketing strategy for your bank means considering your marketing channels, audience, primary customer touchpoints, consumer demographics, services, and budget.
-As a result, marketing strategies vary quite a bit between banks, and they should.
+Developing a bank marketing strategy for your bank means considering your marketing channels, audience, primary customer touchpoints, consumer demographics, services, and budget.
+As a result, the bank marketing programs used between institutions vary quite a bit, and they should.
 Despite that, there are many aspects that should remain the same from bank to bank, because they offer a great deal in terms of return and value, which remains true no matter how or to whom you offer services.

-These 5 marketing programs every bank needs should be essentials in your digital and traditional marketing programs because they do offer that value, and in ways that are difficult to replace through other efforts.
+These strategies should be essentials in your digital and traditional marketing programs because they offer value to your potential clients and provide great returns in ways that are difficult to replicate through other efforts.

-Connecting with consumers in the real world is increasingly important, especially as bank branch visits are dropping.
+Connecting with consumers in the real world is becoming an increasingly important bank marketing program, especially as bank branch visits are dropping.
 With the typical consumer visiting their bank branch just 4 times per year, and with that number expected to decline a further 34% by 2022, it’s becoming increasingly important to create outreach moments to establish face-to-face contact.

 Here, community investment, eLearning for financial literacy, and involvement in schools and community are positive ways to outreach.
 You can likely review your community and its needs, assess budget, and plan to invest accordingly.
 Outreach does not directly sell products, but it does build awareness, improve branding, and helps you to contribute to your community in a positive way.

 Cross-selling and up-selling are important marketing programs for banks because they allow you to work on customer retention while leveraging your existing customer base.
 Here, you can and should take the time to craft different upselling strategies based on your customer segmentation, but upselling is a must.
 In some cases, you may also want to auto-upsell using AI and big data to offer suggestions and upgrades, pre-approved mortgages and loans, or otherwise, suggest improved services to customers without human intervention.